akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

-We will add ReLu activation to our hidden layer, and Sigmoid to our output layer.
+We will add ReLu activation to our hidden layers, and Sigmoid to our output layer.
 This is how our final model will look like: